LWM2M

 Field CSV field name Type Description Mandatory

-Server security mode securityMode String Determines the type of connection used by the LWM2M device when it connects to the Cumulocity IoT LWM2M server.
+Server security mode securityMode String Determines the type of connection used by the LWM2M device when it connects to the Cumulocity LWM2M server.
 Possible values are: "NO_SEC", "PSK" and "X509".
 Mandatory

-Bootstrap security mode bootstrapSecurityMode String Determines the type of connection used by the LWM2M device when it connects to the Cumulocity IoT LWM2M bootstrap server.
+Bootstrap security mode bootstrapSecurityMode String Determines the type of connection used by the LWM2M device when it connects to the Cumulocity LWM2M bootstrap server.
 Possible values are: "NO_SEC", "PSK", "PSK_GENERATED" and "X509".
 Mandatory

 LWM2M PSK ID lwm2m psk_id String The ID used by the device for server connections in PSK mode.
 The LWM2M PSK ID has be to be unique across all tenants.
 Registering a device using an LWM2M PSK ID already used will result in an error.
 Mandatory for PSK security mode.